‘The Bachelorette’ Was Paid Big Bucks For Episode Filmed In Virginia, But Fans Aren’t Buying It

-Bachelorette fans found out first hand that Virginia is for lovers—if you’re anyone but Becca Kufrin.
+Bachelorette fans found out first-hand that Virginia is for lovers—if you’re anyone but Becca Kufrin.
 The most recent episode of the ABC dating show was filmed in Richmond, but if it played like a tourism ad for the Commonwealth of Virginia, it’s probably because it was.

 According to the Richmond Times-Dispatch, the state paid $536,000 in incentives to get The Bachelorette to film there.
 The deal reportedly required the show “to mention the state’s ‘Virginia is for Lovers’ tourism campaign and provide a link to the state’s tourism page on the show’s website.”